 The UHR modulated fields in the preamble for the UHR ELR PPDU format are the UHR-STF, UHR-LTF and ELR-SIG fields.

-For a UHR MU PPDU using Co-BF(#9163), the pre-UHR modulated fields are non-beamformed and the UHR modulated fields including the UHR-STF and UHR-LTF fields are beamformed using the same beamforming steering matrix as the Data field.
+For a UHR MU PPDU in DL non-OFDMA Co-BF transmission(#9163), the pre-UHR modulated fields are non-beamformed and the UHR modulated fields including the UHR-STF and UHR-LTF fields are beamformed using the same beamforming steering matrix as the Data field.

-For a UHR MU PPDU using Co-BF(#9163), the pre-UHR modulated fields shall have identical content across all participating APs and shall be transmitted by all participating APs.
+For a UHR MU PPDU in DL non-OFDMA Co-BF transmission(#9163), the pre-UHR modulated fields shall have identical content across all participating APs and shall be transmitted by all participating APs.

 For a UHR STA with operating bandwidth larger than 80 MHz, the pre-UHR modulated field design ensures that a UHR STA is required to process only one 80 MHz frequency subblock of the pre-UHR modulated fields to get all the assignment information for itself.
 For a UHR PPDU with bandwidth larger than 80 MHz, a UHR STA can get all required information from processing the primary 80 MHz or the 80 MHz in which the STA is operating and does not need to process other 80 MHz frequency subblocks.